Skip to main content

 Manage your properties with keel

-AI-powered property management for NZ landlords.
-Start your free 30-day trial.
+Property management for NZ landlords.
+Start your free trial — no credit card required.